 From eCommerce stores and brick-and-mortar boutiques to finance consulting, art galleries, and craft breweries, small businesses are as varied as they are numerous.
-With around 534,000 new businesses started every month, it’s obvious that the market is highly competitive, and that living out the dream of being your own boss might not be quite as easy as it seems.
+With more than 32.5 million small businesses in the US, it’s obvious that the market is highly competitive, and that living out the dream of being your own boss might not be quite as easy as it seems.
 So, what can you do?

 If you have your own company (or plan to start one soon), then the best way to make a sound business plan is to familiarize yourself with a few small business statistics.
 Learning the ins-and-outs of the industry and how other similar firms made it work can help your own company grow and thrive.
 After all, small enterprises are the backbone of the American economy, and every person with an idea and the drive to succeed should be given a proper chance to better themselves professionally.

 If you don’t want to read through a bunch of boring research papers, don’t worry—we’ve got you covered.
 For those readers who are looking for quick answers, we’ve also prepared a small

 FAQ section at the end of the article.
 If you’ve been wondering about questions like how long do small businesses last, how many small business jobs are generated each year, and why are small businesses important for our economy, you can find all the answers after the stats.